 Now, given a distance metric d, we can define a corresponding judgment revision operator.
-For any (J, p), let J|p be a judgment set J' satisfying the following constraints:
+For any (J, p), let J|p be a judgment set J' that has minimal distance from J subject to the following constraints:

-- J' contains p, - J' is classically rational, except possibly when J is not classically rational or p is contradictory, - J' has minimal distance from J among those judgment sets satisfying the first two constraints.5
+- J' contains p, - J' is classically rational, except possibly when J is not classically rational or p is contradictory.5

-By construction, any distance-based revision operator is successful (because of the first bullet point), rationality-preserving (because of the second), and conservative (because of the last bullet point, given our minimal condition on a distance metric).
-We will later construct several other revision operators, but for the moment, the present example should suffice as an illustration.
+By construction, any distance-based revision operator is successful (because of the first bullet point), rationality-preserving (because of the second), and conservative (because of the distance minimization).
+We will later construct several other revision operators, and emphatically, our analysis is not restricted to distance-based revision; distance-based revision operators just serve as an illustration.